 Scoop a little edible luster dust into a bowl or paint palette and add one or two drops of vodka and lemon.
 You can also use clear vanilla extract or edible spirit.
 Stir the mixture well to form a paste.
 Remember that your consistency has to be right.

-How to Get the Right Consistency of Edible Luster Dust Paint
+Get the Right Consistency

-If your luster dust mix is too thick your painting would streak and look untidy and if it’s too thin, it would run.
+If your mix is too thick your painting would streak and look untidy and if it’s too thin, it would run.
 We want to assume that there’s an instruction manual or tutorial that you plan to follow.

 Well, assuming you don’t have any guide, here’s what to do.
 Start out your mixture on the thick side and test on a piece of fondant.
 Keep thinning out until you get the right consistency.
 Bear in mind that as you work, the mixture would dry out so you’ll need to keep thinning it out.
 But be careful with this process.